You are here

 Honors in Higher Education

-Honors in Higher Education is the journal of HERU: Honors Education at Research Universities, which exists to support honors education in research universities, through its biennial conference and this journal.
-Contributions are written by and for professionals involved in honors education across many disciplines.
-Articles address a range of topics (e.g., curriculum, undergraduate research, community service) that are relevant to the basic goals of honors education: identifying and supporting the most motivated and talented students as they prepare not only for successful careers, but also for life-long learning and meaningful civic engagement.
-Ultimately, the goal of both HERU and Honors in Higher Education is to foster creative thought about how to use research to achieve a more sophisticated level of self-examination of honors practice and policy.
-As such, future contributions will be research focused.
+Honors in Higher Education (HHE) was the journal of HERU: Honors Education at Research Universities, which existed to support honors education in research universities.
+Articles addressed a range of topics (e.g., curriculum, undergraduate research, community service) that are relevant to the basic goals of honors education: identifying and supporting the most motivated and talented students as they prepare not only for successful careers, but also for life-long learning and meaningful civic engagement.
+HHE published its first and final issue in May 2016 and is no longer accepting submissions.

 IK: Other Ways of Knowing